-The Board of Directors is responsible for overseeing the major risks facing the Company and reviewing management's proposals for their mitigation.
+The Board of Directors is responsible for overseeing the major risks we face and reviewing management's proposals for their mitigation.
 In addition, the Board has delegated oversight of certain categories of risk to the Audit, Compensation and Governance Committees.
 The Audit Committee reviews and discusses with management significant financial and nonfinancial risk exposures and the steps management has taken to monitor, control, and report such exposures.
-The Compensation Committee oversees management of risks relating to the Company's compensation plans and programs.
+The Compensation Committee oversees management of risks relating to our compensation plans and programs.
 The Governance Committee manages risks associated with board governance and director independence.
 The Audit, Compensation and Governance Committees report to the Board regularly on matters relating to the specific areas of risk the committees oversee.